tensorflow/tflite-micro/tensorflow/lite/micro/docs/memory_management.md

 | ... | ... |
 | 3+(n-1) | Byte offset of tensor #(n-1) or -1 to allocate at runtime |

+Note that offsets 0 (the version) and 1 (the subgraph index) are currently ignored by the micro memory allocator.
+Instead, it assumes all tensors for all subgraphs are concatenated: all tensors for the first subgraph are first, followed by those of the second subgraph, etc.

 The `tflite::GreedyMemoryPlanner` treats the provided offline tensor allocation plan as constant fixed offset to the start of the head section and will attempt to fit any other tensors (such as scratch tensors added a runtime using the